-Mr. Houston has been President and Chief Executive Officer of the Company and Principal Life since August 18, 2015.
+Mr. Houston has been Chairman, President and Chief Executive Officer of the Company and Principal Life since May 18, 2016, and prior to that was President and Chief Executive Officer from August 18, 2015.
 He served as President and Chief Operating Officer from November 25, 2014-August 17, 2015.
-He joined Principal Life in 1984, and was President -Retirement, Insurance and Financial Services ("RIS") from 2009-2014, President, RIS from 2008-2009 and Executive Vice President, RIS from 2006-2008.
-He is a member of the boards of directors of the American Council of Life Insurers, the Financial Services Roundtable, Business Roundtable, Iowa Business Council, Greater Des Moines Partnership, Employee Benefits Research Institute, Iowa State University Business School Dean's Advisory Council, United Way of Central Iowa and Partnership for a Healthier America.
+He joined Principal Life in 1984, and was President-Retirement, Investor Services ("RIS") from 2009-2014, President, RIS from 2008-2009 and Executive Vice President, RIS from 2006-2008.
+He is a member of the boards of directors of the American Council of Life Insurers, the Financial Services Roundtable, Business Roundtable, Iowa Business Council, Greater Des Moines Partnership, Employee Benefits Research Institute, Iowa State University Business School Dean's Advisory Council and Partnership for a Healthier America.

-SKILLS AND QUALIFICATIONS: Mr. Houston has operational expertise, global awareness, and deep talent leadership skills.
+Skills and Qualifications: Mr. Houston has operational expertise, global awareness, and deep talent leadership skills.
 During his career with the Company, he has worked in sales, managed numerous businesses and helped lead the transformation of the Company to a global investment management leader.
 He has extensive operational experience, as well as expertise in risk management, executive compensation, marketing and sales, and mergers and acquisitions.

-Mr. Houston received a bachelor's of science degree from Iowa State University in 1984.
+Education: Bachelor's of science degree from Iowa State University in 1984.